-^{16.} For former officials, see the references provided in Kramer, "The Myth of a No-NATO-Enlargement Pledge," p.
-56, nn.
-6, 7.
-For scholars, see Kramer, "Myth of a No-NATO-Enlargement Pledge," pp. 48-49; and Hannes Adomeit, "East Germany: NATO's First Eastward Enlargement," in Anton Bebler, ed., NATO at 60: The Post-Cold War Enlargement and the Alliance's Future (Amsterdam: IOS Press, 2010), p.
-21.
+20 For former officials, see, for example, the references Kramer gives in "The Myth of a No-NATO-Enlargement Pledge," p.
+56 notes 6 and 7.
+Many other cases could be cited-for instance, Horst Teltschik, "Some Aspects About 'Sealing the Deal' on Unification of Germany," keynote address at a conference held to mark the public release of Exiting the Cold War, October 22, 2019 (link).
+For scholars who have taken this view, note especially Kramer, "Myth of a No-NATO-Enlargement Pledge" (link), esp. pp. 48-49; Hannes Adomeit, "East Germany: NATO's First Eastward Enlargement," in Anton Bebler, NATO at 60: The Post-Cold War Enlargement and the Alliance's Future (Amsterdam: IOS Press, 2010) (link), p.
+21; and Adomeit, Imperial Overstretch (link), p.
+657 (Adomeit, by the way, quotes Matlock himself as arguing along those lines)

-^{17.} Zelikow, "NATO Expansion Wasn't Ruled Out."
+21 Zelikow, "NATO Expansion Wasn't Ruled Out," August 10, 1995 (link).